Krafting/Mixxx-Pioneer-DDJ-SX2/README.md

 ## What's missing

-- slicer with different precisions
+- removing the slicer and replacing it with something else

 ## What's not possible at all?